sccn/PACTools/README.md

 <end>
 </center>

 Note that this computation was performed to illustrate the procces of PAC computation and it did not envolved computation of statistical significance.
-In a real life situation, the computation of significance (which is allowed from ERPAC Tool) must be performed.
+In a real life situation, the computation of significance (which is allowed from PAC Tools) must be performed.
 ### Computing Instantaneous MIPAC in a continuous signal
 In this demo  we will compute MIPAC on a the same single trial data used in *Demo 1*.

 #### Computation
 To compute MIPAC in single trial signals, follow the same steps as in *Demo 1* to open the *pop_pac* GUI.
 Then enter the same parameters as in *Demo 1* but select *instmipac* from **PAC method**.
 Then click **OK**.
 #### Visualization
 Here we will visualize a 2D comodulogram with the evolution of PAC across time.
-For this, launch *pop_plotpac* from *Tools >  ERPAC Tool > Visualize PAC* and select the options to match the figure below.
+For this, launch *pop_plotpac* from *Tools >  PAC Tools > Visualize PAC* and select the options to match the figure below.

 <center>
 <img  style="float: center;" src="doc/img/demo2_plot_pac.jpg"  width="600"/>